Bennedict Mathurin NBA Preview vs. the Bucks

 Bennedict Mathurin Insights vs. the Bucks

-- He's connected on 1.3 threes per game, or 8.3% of his team's makes from beyond the arc this season.

-- The Pacers rank 12th in possessions per game with 107.3.
-His opponents, the Bucks, have one of the fastest tempos, ranking third with 104.1 possessions per contest.
+- Mathurin's opponents, the Bucks, have one of the NBA's fastest tempos, ranking sixth with 104.4 possessions per game, while his Pacers rank 24th in possessions per game with 107.4.

-- The Bucks concede 44 rebounds per game, ranking 13th in the NBA.

-- Looking at assists, the Bucks are ranked 18th in the NBA, allowing 26.4 per game.
+- The Bucks are the 24th-best defensive team in the league, giving up 119.2 points per contest.

-- Allowing 12.9 made 3-pointers per game, the Bucks are the 16th-ranked squad in the league.
+- Allowing 26.5 assists per game, the Bucks are the 17th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!